meissadia/espnscrape/README.md

 though that may change in the future.
 Contributions to this project are very welcome.

 ### Change Summary
-Version 0.6.3 - See the [CHANGELOG] for additional information
+Version 0.6.5 - See the [CHANGELOG] for additional information
-+ Schedule bug fix: Incorrect season type was returned when accessing schedules from an EspnScrape instance.
++ Schedule bug fix: Incorrect season type was returned when accessing schedules from an espnscrape instance.
 + Note about Schedules: There are some offseason data inconsistencies on ESPN's side (ex. some teams already display 2016-17 preseason data and an empty regular season page, others don't and will default to displaying 2015-16 data) so for best results specify a year: and season: when reading team schedules.

-### Disclaimer
-`EspnScrape is not associated with ESPN or the NBA`
++ Restrict Rubocop version to preserve Ruby 1.9.3 compatability

 ## Installation
 #### Rails